kokalikesboba/kokaGL/README.md

 # kokaGL
-kokaGL is a cross-platform rendering library that is designed with expandability in mind.
-Right now it uses an OpenGL 4.1 rendering backend, with Vulkan being researched.
+kokaGL is a cross-platform rendering library written with C++23.

+It was designed with API agnostic structs, layouts, and features to enable growth in other rendering backends.
+Right now it uses an OpenGL 4.1, with Vulkan being researched.

 (Author's note: I use this project as a learning platform for software development and rendering architecture.
 This project is the successor to [koka3d](https://github.com/kokalikesboba/koka3D))